MaximeArn/Docker-formation/README.md

 then we have the list of all the versions that contains this repository.
 By clicking on a version we can see the Dockerfile of the image.

+### Push an image on Docker hub

+before pushing an image on docker it is necessary to login.
+To do it we must use the username that we provide during the register and the password.

+When we are loged we can use the following command to push an image on docker hub

+On docker hub we have only one free repository and as many as we want public repositories.

+If we work on a server or a shared computer don't forgot to log out with `docker logout`